ccai89/Ten44/README.md

 ### Microcontroller Battery Terminals
 Ideally the exposed connact points should be sealed using either UV resin, small amounts of hot glue, or similar to prevent shorts.

+### Battery Terminals
+These are 4mm nickel strips with the ends interfacing with the battery folded over on itself multiple times to give the battery a snug fit in the compartment.
+The battery is oriented with positive terminal facing toward the top of the keyboard and BMS must also be installed in the same manner.

 ---

 ## Summary